awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 + [Docker Compose](https://docs.docker.com/compose/install/) installed on the Greengrass core\.
 The `docker-compose` executable must be in the `/usr/bin` or `/usr/local/bin` directory\.

+  We recommend that you use Docker Compose versions that are verified to work with the connector\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html)

 + A single Docker Compose file \(for example, `docker-compose.yml`\), stored in Amazon S3\.
 The format must be compatible with the version of Docker Compose installed on the core\.
 You should test the file before you use it on your core\.
 If you edit the file after you deploy the Greengrass group, you must redeploy the group to update your local copy on the core\.